sammykiiza/PHP-project-creator/README.md

 ### Installation

-You place it in your home folder and then add the following line to your .bashrc file:
+You clone the project in your home folder and then add the following line to your .bashrc file:
 Where User is your system username

 ```
 alias createNewProject='php /home/User/PHP-project-creator/createNewProject.php'
 ```
-Then edit the fsecond line of the createNewProject.php to the correct path where you have stored the file.
+Then edit the second line of the createNewProject.php to the correct path where you have stored the file.

 ### Usage